Virtual Memory

 Second, it copies all the pages mapped for process B to [0x80200000, 0x80400000).

-Note that, in the two pictures above, all the areas indicate physical memory.
-In other words, we use the 4MB physical memory region [0x80200000, 0x80600000) to create an illusion that every process owns the region [0x80200000, 0x80400000) exclusively.
+In the two pictures above, all the areas indicate physical memory.
+In other words, we use the 4MB physical memory region [0x80200000, 0x80600000) to create the illusion that every process exclusively owns the region [0x80200000, 0x80400000).

 TIP